 26.4.2.
 MATERIALS.

 Signs, unless otherwise stated in the following sections of this chapter, may be constructed of painted, stained or carved wood; brick or stone; metal which is painted or otherwise treated to prevent reflective glare, but not anodized.
-Wood signs shall be solid wood, except that painted signs may be of MDO surfaced plywood or equivalent.
-Ordinary plywood, cardboard, or materials that do not have adequate longevity are prohibited.

 26.4.3.
 COLOR.

 Brilliant, luminescent, “Day-Glo” or fluorescent colors are prohibited.
 Colors should repeat those of the facade or compliment them.
-In general, dark backgrounds with light letters are more legible.
-Too many colors can overwhelm the sign's communication function and create a distracting, garish visual element rather than an integral part of the texture of the street.

 26.4.4. signS MAY BE UNLIGHTED OR LIGHTED EXTERNALLY.